-Simple, Hourly Fee
+Simple, Understandable Fee

+I provide tax/investment/retirement planning for a fee of $300/hour.
+(More details here.)
 The idea of using an hourly fee is to minimize conflicts of interest — I will not be trying to “upsell” you any services that come with ongoing fees.
 Here, you pay for what you need and no more.

-My goal is not only to guide you with your current decisions, but to help you understand the factors involved, so that you can make more informed decisions on your own going forward.
+My goal is not only to guide you with your current decisions, but to help you understand the factors involved, so that you can make informed decisions on your own going forward.

 Mike Piper, CPA